angular/angular-cli/packages/angular/cli/commands/run-long.md

 Each named target has a default configuration, specified by an "options" object, and an optional set of named alternate configurations in the "configurations" object.

-For example, the "server" target for a newly generated app has a predefined alternate configuration named "production".
+For example, the "serve" target for a newly generated app has a predefined alternate configuration named "production".

 You can define new targets and their configuration options in the "architect" section